- Download our Moving to South Korea Guide (PDF)

 Internet in South Korea

 South Korea ranks as having one of the fastest internet speeds in the world, surpassing even its biggest rivals, China and Japan.
 Nearly every citizen has access to reliable, high-speed broadband through the extensive network of fibre optic lines in the country.

-KT Corporation, SK Broadband and LG Uplus are the biggest internet providers and offer good service at affordable prices.
-Expats wanting to set up an account will need an Alien Registration Card (ARC).
+KT Corporation, SK Broadband and LG Uplus are the most prominent internet providers and offer good service at affordable prices.
+Expats wanting to set up an account will need a Residence Card.

 Telephones in South Korea

 There are three telephone and mobile operators in South Korea: SK Telecom, Korea Telecom (KT) and LG Uplus.
-All three offer good customer service available in English.
+All three offer exceptional customer service available in English.

 Mobile phones are by far the most popular means of communication in South Korea.

-In order to sign up for a contract or a prepaid phone, an expat will need their ARC and passport.
-Anyone who doesn’t speak Korean is advised to set up the terms of their agreement in Seoul, where employees are more likely to speak English.
+To sign up for a contract or a prepaid phone, an expat will need their Residence Card and passport.
+Anyone who doesn't speak Korean is advised to set up the terms of their agreement in Seoul, where employees are more likely to speak English.

 Postal services in South Korea

 Despite being such a digitally connected country, the South Korean postal system has maintained its efficiency.
-International postage is not outrageously expensive and postcards can easily be sent in bulk without costing too much.
-Packages are delivered to people's homes or their apartment building, although many expats choose to receive packages at work so they can sign for it.
+International postage is not outrageously expensive, and postcards can easily be sent in bulk without costing too much.
+Although many expats choose to receive packages at work so that they can sign for them, packages are also delivered to people's homes or their apartment buildings.

 As a direct result of South Korea's strong economy and the presence of large multinational companies, courier services within South Korea are fast and reliable.
 Many international courier companies such as FedEx and DHL have offices in the country, in addition to local options such as Madhur.

 Print media in South Korea

-As a result of the large expat community in South Korea, a number of English-medium newspapers and online publications are available.
+As a result of the large expat community in South Korea, several English-medium newspapers and online publications are available.
 There are some printed national newspapers that are distributed in larger cities, including The Korea Herald and The Korea Times, which also have English websites.